davidask/StateViewController/README.md

 * tvOS 9.0 or later

 ## Overview
 `StateViewController` is a container view controller that presents one or more view controllers for any given state that you define, such as `loading`, `list`, or `editing`.
-It manages the appearance cycles of each content view controller, making sure that the view lifecycle of the content view controllers are intact and in order, notifying you about state transitions and which content view controllers are about to appear or disappear from the view hierarchy.
+It manages the appearance cycles of each child view controller, making sure that the view life cycle of the child view controllers are intact and in order, notifying you about state transitions and which child view controllers are about to appear or disappear from the view hierarchy.
 This allos you to compose multiple view controllers and re-use them throughout the app.
 The state view controller also provides extensive support for animating the transition between states.

 <p align="center">
   <img src="./Images/state_transition.png" width="512" />